 - Neutral: Minimal processing for natural results.
 Choose for photos that will later be extensively processed or retouched.

 - Vivid: Pictures are enhanced for a vivid photoprint effect.
 Choose for photographs that emphasize primary colors.

 - Monochrome: takes photos in black and white

-- Portrait: lowers contrast while lending natural texture
+- Portrait: lowers contrast while lending natural texture and rounded feel

 - Landscape: produces vibrant landscapes and cityscapes